cloud-devops-projects/.github/profile/README.md

-# A social enterprise for cloud/devops engineers to collaborate on cloud/devops real life projects.
+# A social enterprise for DevOps engineers to collaborate on Cloud/DevOps real-life projects.